Day 1: Buckingham Palace, Westminster & Covent Garden

 Craving for some tea? head to nearby Whittard of Chelsea.
 Named after its founder, Whittard was founded by an Englishman who sold quality tea, cocoa, and coffee back in 1886.
 What started as a small store in Chelsea became a huge success throughout England.
 Visiting a Whittard store or its café is an extremely aromatic and sensual experience.
 You can taste tea varieties in so many different and strong flavors that will push your senses to their limits.

-We’ll end the sightseeing-portion of this busy first day in trendy Covent Garden.
+We’ll end the sightseeing portion of this busy first day in trendy Covent Garden.
 Its cobblestone lanes are sprinkled with boutique shops and hipster eateries, while its streets are lined with theatres and fine restaurants.
 Covent Garden’s main attractions are the London Transport Museum and Royal Opera House, together with its restored fruit and vegetable market – now converted to a trendy shopping center.
 The fun activity here is to simply walk around and soak up the vibe.
 Don’t forget to check out the musical street performers and actors.

-Tip: you can also “skip” straight from Buckingham Palace to Covent Garden by hopping on the tube from Green Park Station to Piccadilly.
+You can also “skip” straight from Buckingham Palace to Covent Garden by hopping on the tube from Green Park Station to Piccadilly.

 Paying homage to the Irani cafes of Bombay, Dishoom is one of the most popular restaurants in London and their Covent Garden location is one of the best.
 Besides the awesome decor, Dishoom serves classic Indian dishes along with a few twists (and breakfasts as well).
+Dishoom has a number of locations across London and they are all very busy.

 For fine British cuisine, head to either The Ivy or to Heddon Street Kitchen.
 The former is a very posh restaurant where London’s elite and famous like to dine.
 Come here if you want to feel like James Bond or the Duke of Whatever.
 Classic British dishes are served to the best service money can buy.
 The latter is a must for Gordon Ramsay fans and if you have some patience, order the Beef Wellington!